Create an app from scratchContribute

 The counter data

 To dynamise our counter view we will need to manage a state to it.
-With Lenra manage a state, you will need to store it in the MongoDB database of your app.
+To manage a state with Lenra, you will need to store it in the MongoDB database of your app.

 To manage your app data you will need to use our API from a listener.
 The JavaScript app-lib eases the data management by using classes.